-Last Shift is a 2014 American supernatural horror film directed by Anthony DiBlasi (Dread; Cassadaga; Most Likely to Die) from a screenplay co-written with co-producer Scott Poiley (Exhume).
-It stars Juliana Harkavy, J. LaRose and Joshua Mikel.
+Last Shift is a 2014 American supernatural horror feature film directed by Anthony DiBlasi (Dread; Cassadaga; Most Likely to Die) from a screenplay co-written with co-producer Scott Poiley (Exhume).
+The movie stars Juliana Harkavy, J. LaRose and Joshua Mikel.

 Rookie police officer Jessica Loren (Harkavy) has been assigned the last shift at a closing police station and must wait for a hazmat crew collecting biomedical evidence.
 Ordered not to leave the station under any circumstance, Jessica comes to learn that it’s more than just an outdated station…